Aging is linked to a variety of changes in your body, including muscle loss, mild cognitive decline, and decreased sense of taste and smell.

 At the same time, however, diet modification can make food less palatable and enjoyable, leading to poor nutritional status.

-Because of this, the reduced risk of complications that may come from diet modification may not outweigh the benefits of improved nutritional status through diet liberalization.
+That said, the reduced risk of complications that may come from diet modification may not outweigh the benefits of improved nutritional status through diet liberalization.

 Older adults are particularly vulnerable to depression due to low income, lack of social support and companionship, retirement, and chronic medical illnesses (9).